kamalbuilds/paywithTUSD/README.md

-## Ghost Pay 👻
+## paywithTusd 👻

-GhostPay lets anyone privately send and receive crypto with the sharable URL link.
+paywithTusd lets anyone privately send and receive crypto with the sharable URL link.
 Plus, users have the freedom to receive/claim crypto in any tokens they preferred.
-This is built at ETH Rome 2023.
-The project page is [here](https://taikai.network/ethrome/hackathons/ethrome-23/projects/clnfwynab00eswu01pbnmnjif/idea)
+This is built at BNB Hack Q2.

+Built with
 - [Railgun](https://www.railgun.org/): An on-chain & smart contract-based system for private Ethereum/EVM DeFi.
 - [Peanut Protocol](https://peanut.to/): A protocol to transfer tokens using URLs

 ## Core Functionalities
 ### Private Transfer
 Alice can privately deposit an amount of ETH/ERC20 to the peanut contract from her railgun wallet address.
 This involves unshielding, unwrapping WETH, etc, in a batch call made possible with railgun's cross-contract call.

 #### UI
 <img width="450" alt="Screenshot 2023-10-08 at 12 03 20" src="https://github.com/porco-rosso-j/eth-rome-2023/assets/88586592/2e60013b-36eb-45bf-8a83-9dd9feff172d">